Travel from Tokyo to Osaka: Faster and Cheapest Transportation Options

 So Shinkansen is the best way to travel from Tokyo to Osaka, except for the price: around 17,000 JPY each way with a reserved seat or around 16,000 JPY with unreservead seat.
 Not the most budget friendly option.
 But in our opinion, it is worth the price if you can afford it, especially if you are traveling and have limited time.

-Tip: There are 3 major shinkansen types that cover the route Tokyo-Osaka, named are Nozomi, Hikari and Kodama.
+Tip: There are 3 major shinkansen types that cover the route from Tokyo to Osaka, named are Nozomi, Hikari and Kodama.
 In the past, the Nozomi shinkansen was more expensive since it’s the the fastest one.
 But currently JR made some changes, and Nozomi and Hikari have only a difference of 300 yen in the price.
-So as much as possible, I highly recommend to take the Nozomi bullet train.
-On the other hand, the Kodama has practically the same price as the Hikari, but it takes almost 4 hours, being the slowest of the 3 models, so it is the least recommended.
+So it’s highly recommend to take the Nozomi bullet train.

 For more information about bullet trains in Japan: ▶︎Shinkansen: A Complete Guide to the Japanese Bullet Train

-Where to Buy Shinkansen Tickets?
+Where to Buy Tokyo to Osaka Bullet Train Tickets?

 On the other hand, the online process to buy bullet train tickets is much faster, simpler and above all: available in English.
 The staff at the shinkansen ticket counters can sometimes speak basic plain English for the job, but they are not very fluent.
 In addition, they are often crowded and the waiting line can be very long, exceeding one hour.

-Buy your Shinkansen Tickets in Japan
+Buy Tokyo to Osaka Bullet Train Tickets in Japan

-If you prefer to buy your bullet train tickets in Japan because you are unsure about your itinerary, it is also possible.
+If you prefer to buy your bullet train tickets Tokyo-Osaka in Japan because you are unsure about your itinerary, it is also possible.
 Simply go to any official JR ticket counter (called “Midori-no-madoguchi”) , and wait for your turn.
-If there are seats available, buying tickets on the same day is also possible.
+If there are seats available, buying the same day is also possible.

-At some stations there are also ticket vending machines located next to ticket gates, but they are somewhat complicated to use if you are not familiar with the system and many tourists find them inconvenient.
+At some stations there are also vending machines located next to gates, but they are somewhat complicated to use if you are not familiar with the system and many tourists find them inconvenient.

 Special: Japan Rail Pass

 If you are a tourist in Japan there is a way to save some money and travel comfortably by shinkansen.
-We are talking about the top selling Japan Rail Pass (JR Pass), a special pass that allows unlimited travel for 7,14 or 21 days on any JR transport, including bullet trains.
+We are talking about the Japan Rail Pass (JR Pass), a special pass that allows unlimited travel for 7,14 or 21 days on any JR transport, including bullet trains.

 For more info: ▶︎A Guide to Japan Rail Pass